TheBeastCoding/knapsack-branch-and-bound/README.md

 Strategy 1: Upper Bound = Take all undecided items (regardless of capacity)

-Strategy 2: Upper Bound = Take all undecided items if each individual item can fit
+Strategy 2: Upper Bound = Take all undecided items if each individual item can fit (regardless if they all could fit together)

 Strategy 3: Upper Bound = Fractional knapsack of all undecided items